-Winter and family movie nights seem to go hand in hand, and you can’t have a movie night without a great snack!
+You can’t have a family movie night without a great snack!
 I love making up my own popcorn flavors, so this cheesy chile-spiced palomitas recipe is just what I want for a night in with the family and my Netflix account.

 When I got an air popper several years ago, I stopped buying microwave popcorn.
 The beauty of freshly popped popcorn made with an air popper is that you can make as little (or as much) as you want, and you can dress it up differently each time you make popcorn!
 And you’re not getting any chemical additives either, so you won’t feel unhealthy eating it.
 If you don’t have an air popper, you can also easily make the popcorn on the stovetop without any oil.